 - Bring a Water Bottle with You Wherever You Go: So, now you might be wondering "how can I make myself drink more water?"
 The answer is simple - invest in a water bottle.
 Specifically, look for water bottles that help you drink more water by lighting up when it’s time to drink.
 Best of all, there’s a water bottle for everyone.
 For those who prefer cold water, look for an insulated bottle.
 If you want your bottle to match your outfit, take your pick from the endless prints at your disposal.

 - Use Rubber Bands: Unsure about how much water to drink?
 Daily intake should be at least 64 ounces a day.
 This might sound daunting, but you can gradually build your consumption over time.
 Start by using rubber bands to track your progress.
 At the beginning of each day, wrap your bottle with four to five bands.
 Every time you finish the bottle, fill it up and remove a band.
 Sure, it might sound silly, but you’ll be surprised at how much your inner-competitiveness shines through.

 So, why drink water?
 Water helps us carry out basic, day-to-day functions.
 Not to mention, it keeps us healthy and energetic.
 As you finalize your list of New Year’s resolutions, don’t forget to add “drinking more water” to the top.
 But, don’t just drink any water.
-Make sure your water is clean by testing it with Culligan’s Water Lab Test Kit this New Year’s.
+Make sure your water is clean by getting a free water test with Culligan this New Year’s.
 After all, healthy water creates a healthy home (and a healthier you).